Growing Your Wealth

 Diversifiers and concentration

 Diversifiers can smooth a portfolio, but they are not magic.
-Cash, bonds, real estate, commodities, or other defensive assets can help in certain environments while lagging in others.
-The right amount depends on the role: stability, inflation hedge, liquidity, or emotional comfort.
+Cash, bonds, real estate, commodities, international assets, or other defensive tools can help in certain environments while lagging in others.
+The right amount depends on the role: stability, inflation protection, liquidity, income, or emotional comfort.

-Concentration often sneaks in through success.
+Concentration is the opposite problem.
+It often sneaks in through success.
 One asset rises, becomes a larger share of the portfolio, and suddenly the plan depends on it.
-A simple review rule can protect gains without turning every rally into a guess.
+The investor may feel richer, but the household may also be more exposed to one employer, property, sector, country, or story than intended.

 Build a strategy you can stick with